nachogtan/Google-Data-Analytics-Professional-Certificate-bellabeat_case_study/README.md

 We ask ourselves questions?.
 What we are trying to understand?.
 How we can use available information to make informed business decisions?.

 <b>Business task and key stakeholders:</b>
-* Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer.
+* <b>Urška Sršen</b>: Bellabeat’s cofounder and Chief Creative Officer.
-* Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team.
+* <b>Sando Mur</b>: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team.
-* Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
+* <b>Bellabeat marketing analytics team</b>: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

 Sršen asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart